Circuit-Analysis/circuit-analysis.github.io/chapter-7.md

 :class: tip, dropdown
 I am more likely to take the hybrid approach.
 Part shortcut, part normal.
 This is personal preference.
 Just get the right answer.

 The KCL for $I_{S1}$ and the super KVL can be entered in the usual manner using the shortcut.
-Let's start with a system that has them enetered already.
+Let's start with a system that has them entered already.

 $$\begin{array}{c}
 \text{KCL Super($I_1$,$I_2$)}\\